signifier-jp/umlaut/README.md

 Let's go over `umlaut`'s syntax and characteristics.

+## Usage

+You can interact with this tool in two ways:
+- adding the `lein-plugin` as a plugin to your project and using as a CLI;
+- adding umlaut as a library dependency and call its functions directly;

+In order to umlaut with the CLI, please visit its project page for further instructions: https://github.com/workco/lein-umlaut

+In order to use it as library, every generator implements a `gen` methods.
+Dig into the source code of inside the `umlaut/src/generators` folder for more details

 ## General

 The primitive types are: `["String" "Float" "Integer" "Boolean" "DateTime", "ID"]`.
 If an attribute has a type that is not primitive, it must be properly declared.

 By default, all declared fields are *non-null*.
 Nullable fields must have the symbol `?` after the attribute type.

-Umlaut receives a list of files as input.
-It will open all files with extension `umlaut` and load the schema into memory.
-One declaration can use the types defined in any other `umlaut` file.
-No need for includes!

-Identifiers are valid if they are valid in this regex: `[_A-Za-z][_0-9A-Za-z]*`.

-Comments are indicated by `//`.
+Identifiers are validated but this regex: `[_A-Za-z][_0-9A-Za-z]*` and they can not be present on chapter "List of reserved words" of this document.

 ### Attributes and methods
 Inside of types and interfaces, you can declare fields.

 #### Field
+Umlaut calls `field` either a method or an attribute:

+To represent a method, declare a filed with parameters, like this:
+`identifier(identifier: type, ..., identifier: type): type`

+A field without parameters (attribute), is declared like this:
+`identifier: type`

-Field represents two concepts on object oriented languages: attributes and methods.
-To represent a method, declare a filed with parameters.
-To represent an attribute, declare a method that doesn't parameters.
-All fields must have a type (primitive or not), and are declared like this: `identifier: type`.
-You can add arity after the type to indicate a collection of items of that same type, like this: `identifier: type[min..max]`.
-Examples:
+All fields must have a type (primitive or not).
+You can add arity after the type to indicate a collection of items of that same type, like this: `identifier: type[min..max]` or `identifier(...): type[min..max]`.
+You can use the optional modifier `?` after any one of the types to indicate a nullable field.

+A few more examples:
 ```
   firstName: String
   middleName: String?